konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 #### kubectl

-kubectl is the tool that talks to the Kubernetes API.kubectl 1.15 or higher is required and it needs to be compatible with your cluster ([+/-1 minor release from your cluster](https://kubernetes.io/docs/tasks/tools/#before-you-begin)).
+kubectl is the tool that talks to the Kubernetes API. kubectl 1.15 or higher is required and it needs to be compatible with your cluster ([+/-1 minor release from your cluster](https://kubernetes.io/docs/tasks/tools/#before-you-begin)).

 [> Install kubectl locally by following the Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/#install-kubectl).